lain-web2000/kaname-training-suite/README.md

 - Remainders now display on the intermediate screen when starting from the title screen or exiting a warp zone.
 - Each game has its own ROM now, and each ROM uses the [MMC3 mapper](https://www.nesdev.org/wiki/MMC3) to maximize compatibility.
 - Updated VRAM buffer system using the [Popslide](https://forums.nesdev.org/viewtopic.php?t=15440) library to allow for additional practice information to be displayed.
+- Hotkeys are less strict; you can hold other buttons while performing your hotkey combination.
+- SNES Controller support for hotkeys, all buttons are supported.
+SNES hotkeys are stored independently from NES hotkeys.
+- Holding A + Start on SMB1 NTSC or PAL will take you to 8-1 on second quest difficulty and bypass all Framerule/RNG logic to replicate vanilla behaviour.</li>
+- Holding A + Start on SMB2J or ANNSMB will take you to A-1 and bypass all Framerule/RNG logic to replicate vanilla behaviour.

 # Credits
 - Developers: web2000, Simplistic6502